dvklopfenstein/biocode/doc/multiple_comparisons.md

 But, given that a coin passes my "trick coin" test, the chance that it's a normal coin (i.e. my test has made a mistake) is 312/313, or 99.7%.
-(This measure is the "false discovery rate".)
+(This measure is the **"false discovery rate"**.)
 An error rate of 99.7% doesn't sound so good!

 The surveysystem.com explanation confuses these two measures